-With each passing year Veganuary has increased in popularity with more than 250,000 people taking part in the trend last year.
-This trend is giving thousands of people a taste of a vegan diet whether they only try it out for the month of January, or it inspires them to eat a plant-based diet throughout the year.
+With each passing year Veganuary has increased in popularity with over 250,000 people taking part in the trend last year.
+This trend is giving thousands of people a taste of a vegan diet, whether they only try it out for the month of January, or it inspires them to eat a plant-based diet throughout the year.

-The World Cancer Research Fund’s Nutritionist, Matt Lambert, takes a look at vegan diets; the benefits and the little bit of extra effort you’ll need to put in to make sure you get all the nutrients you need.
+The World Cancer Research Fund’s Nutritionist, Matt Lambert, looks at vegan diets; the benefits and the little extra effort you’ll need to put in to make sure you get all the nutrients you need.

-Matt takes a closer look at the nutrients which are harder to come by in plant-based diets, such as iodine and vitamin B12, but makes plenty of suggestions of where you can find these in a wide variety of foods.
+Matt inspects the nutrients which are harder to come by in plant-based diets, such as iodine and vitamin B12, but makes plenty of suggestions of where you can find these in a wide variety of foods.

-Here is a recipe suggested by Nutritional Therapist, Victoria Kubiak, and another favourite recipe from Digital Comms Officer, Kim Creus.
+Here is a recipe suggested by Nutritional Therapist Victoria Kubiak, and another favourite recipe from us.

 Mushroom and spinach stroganoff

 In our 7 day recipe planner we prepare this recipe with single cream, but you can swap out the dairy cream for oat cream, fortified soya cream (a substantial source of vitamin B12 and D) or coconut cream.

 1 clove garlic, crushed

 150ml vegetable stock